 How do ACOs hep you increase provider network reach?

 Gone are the days of paper pad referrals.
-That means ACOs are required to have current technology to coordinate effectively with participating providers, such as a physician network management system.
+That means ACOs are required to have current technology to coordinate care effectively with participating providers, such as a physician network management system.
 This system, for example, lets physicians quickly filter and find physicians and manage cross-organization communication to ensure that quality of care standards are met.

 To ensure the highest quality of care, providers are accountable to patients even if they go out-of-network.
 Therefore, it’s essential to stay current on other providers that the patient may be seeing and build relationships with them.
 Furthermore, because ACOs require you to have a minimum of 5,000 providers within your network to receive shared savings, it’s essential to increase network reach.
 Otherwise, if participation falls below that number, providers could potentially see losses instead.